tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 ~~~~
 {: #split-mode title="Split Mode Topology"}

-In Split Mode, the provider is not the origin server for private domains.
+In Split Mode, the ECH-service provider is not the origin server for private
-Rather, the DNS records for private domains point to the provider, and the
+domains.
+Rather, the DNS records for private domains point to the ECH-service
-provider's server relays the connection back to the origin server, who
+provider, and the provider's server relays the connection back to the origin
-terminates the TLS connection with the client.
-Importantly, the service provider
+server, who terminates the TLS connection with the client.
+Importantly, the
-does not have access to the plaintext of the connection beyond the unencrypted
+service ECH-service provider does not have access to the plaintext of the
-portions of the handshake.
+connection beyond the unencrypted portions of the handshake.

 In the remainder of this document, we will refer to the ECH-service provider as
 the "client-facing server" and to the TLS terminator as the "backend server".